Ilkeston-Electronics/OpenSwitcher/README.md

 * Complete

 # Usage
-* To swap internal drive to DF1 and external to DF0, hold down [CTRL] [AMIGA] [AMIGA] for 3 seconds until white LED shows then let go of keys.
+* To swap internal drive to DF1 and external to DF0, hold down [CTRL] [AMIGA] [AMIGA] for 3 seconds until green LED flashes LED shows then let go of keys.
-* To swap internal drive to DF0 and external to DF1 (default, stock), hold down [CTRL] [AMIGA] [AMIGA] for 3 seconds until yellow LED shows then let go of keys.
+* To swap internal drive to DF0 and external to DF1 (default, stock), hold down [CTRL] [AMIGA] [AMIGA] for 3 seconds until blue LED flashes then let go of keys.
 * After 3 seconds, mode will be active.

+# DISCLAIMER
+* This project should be considered BETA.
+You decide to make and fit this.
+I will not take responsibility for any damage, however caused.
+# OpenSwitcher
+Amiga Microprocessor-controlled drive switcher with DF1 internal drive support.
+Optional SMD small version.